SpehleonLP/IK-Guide/VolumeSolver.md

 - Requires skinned meshes with bone weights
 - Assumes linear volume distribution (which is mathematically correct for tetrahedra)
 - As written the algorithm assumes nodes are in strict DFS order.
+- The per-vertex weights of each bone must sum to 1 or the sum of the volume functions is not equivalent to the volume function of the entire mesh.

 ---

 ## Volume Function Computation